QuentinJGMace/RobustFSL/README.md

         An example is given at the end of the src/experiment/run_experiment.py file

 ## Logs and results
-Main results from my work are all inside the `parse_experiments.ipynb` notebook, logs used to create those results are available at this link : TODO
+Main results from my work are all inside the `parse_experiments.ipynb` notebook, logs used to create those results are available at this link : https://drive.google.com/drive/folders/15RYB3y4qT4FU-PQlM0LTDwLGg2i8fv9i?usp=sharing

+It contains all the logs used in the log.zip file.
+One can reexecute the `parse_experiment` notebook using those logs.

 ## Repo structure